WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 With Wasabi you can receive bitcoins into your full control, and you can send them to someone else without needing permission from any other person or entity.
 There is also a powerful CoinJoin feature to help obfuscate your transaction history.
 You can use Wasabi to manage your hardware wallet, and it even connects to your own full node.
-Of course, Wasabi is libre and open source, which means you have full control over the software you manage your money with.
+Of course, Wasabi is libre and open-source, which means you have full control over the software you manage your money with.

 ## Installing Wasabi